 Here are some ways that B2B SEO differs from B2C SEO:

 1. Long-term Investment

-Due to the fact that B2B purchases are long term investment, there’s a need for the SEO plan to be weighed and analyzed by multiple decision makers.
+Due to the fact that B2B purchases are long-term investments, there’s a need for the B2B SEO plan to be weighed and analyzed by multiple decision-makers.

 This means that the page will have to be optimized to answer tactical questions from practitioners, and also answer a wide range of questions for managers.

 2. B2B SEO Uses Low-Volume Keywords

 This is due to the fact that the B2B space is smaller than that of B2C; therefore, there’s a need to target a lot of high-value but lower-volume keywords that are easier to rank for in Google.

 Despite the fact that there may be a lot of people searching up stuff on the web with regards to your industry, most of them aren’t ready to make purchases.
 They’re simply in search of information or tools that could simplify their work or life.